For information on configuring iSCSI targets that use iSCSI storage routers, refer to your iSCSI storage router documentation.

-In order to configure an iSCSI target using NetWare Remote Manager, NetWare Remote Manager must be configured and working properly on a secure port.
-See OES 2: Novell Remote Manager for NetWare Administration Guide for more information.
+In order to configure an iSCSI target using Novell Remote Manager, Novell Remote Manager must be configured and working properly on a secure port.
+See NW 6.5 SP8: Novell Remote Manager Administration Guide for more information

 NOTE:iSCSI initiators cannot connect to NetWare servers functioning as iSCSI targets unless access control is configured.

-If you are using a NetWare server for an iSCSI target device, you can use either the NSSMU utility or NetWare Remote Manager to create iSCSI partitions.
+If you are using a Novell server for an iSCSI target device, you can use either the NSSMU utility or Novell Remote Manager to create iSCSI partitions.